-Two logical questions may arise, Why do other users don’t make a purchase?
-What should I do to optimize my conversion rate?
-To answer them both, you should better understand your customers’ behavior.
+Two logical questions may arise, Why do other users fail to make a purchase?
+What can I do to optimize my conversion rate?
+To answer them both, you need to better understand your customers’ behavior.

-Conversion rate at different stages of the sales funnel
+Conversion rates at different stages of the sales funnel

 A sales funnel demonstrates how many users you lose from their very first visit of your website up to a purchase.
 In an online store, the sales funnel looks like this: a user visits a website, goes to a cart, opens up a purchase page, and clicks “Pay:”

-If you go over each metric at each step of the sales funnel, you will see what can be improved.
-For example, if users leave at the purchase confirmation step, set up triggered emails and motivate users to finish up their purchase.
+If you go over each metric at evry step in the sales funnel, you will see what can be improved.
+For example, if users leave at the purchase confirmation step: set up triggered emails and motivate users to finish up their purchase.

 Conversion rate of first-time buyers and repeat customers

-Repeat customer conversion rate demonstrates how valuable the product was for the buyers and how well your post-purchase strategy works.
+Repeat customer conversion rate demonstrates how valuable your product was for the buyers and how well your post-purchase strategy works.

 Conversion rate of customer acquisition channels

 This number shows which marketing channels bring more customers.
-By analyzing conversions of different acquisition channels, you can determine which of them were more or less effective.
+By analyzing conversion rates from different acquisition channels, you can determine which of them were more or less effective.

 How to boost sales conversion rate of an online store using email

 Only a part of your website visitors will make a purchase right away.
 The rest will leave and probably won’t come back.
 However, if you continue communicating with visitors, try to allay their fears and overcome objections, they may become customers.
-Email marketing is a channel which suits perfectly for this task.
+Email marketing is a channel that is suited perfectly for this task.

-Below are a few tips on how to boost your sales conversion rate by getting visitors’ contact details and communicating with them through email.
+Below are a few tips on how to boost your sales conversion rate by getting visitors’ contact details and communicating with them via email.

 Place several subscription forms on your website

 To build a strong mailing list, add several types of subscription forms to different places of your website.
-For example, Anthropologie obtain their visitors’ contacts through two different subscription forms.
+For example, Anthropologie obtains their visitors’ contacts through two different subscription forms.